I think we both are in the same boat.

 Researcher theorizes that vitamin D may play a role in regulating fat mass, which could contribute to weight gain and obesity, according to a March 2012 review study published in the International Journal of Obesity.

-Daily recommended a dose of vitamin D is 600 international units (IU) for those ages 1 to 70, and 800 IUs for those older than 70, according to the Mayo Clinic
+The Daily recommended dose of vitamin D is 600 international units (IU) for those ages 1 to 70, and 800 IUs for those older than 70, according to the Mayo Clinic

 Vitamins-D rich vitamins foods include